Marcelo von Schwartz: Creative journey

 Marcelo completed his studies at the University of Buenos Aires in architecture and went on to study filmmaking under David José Kohon, one of the most influential Argentine filmmakers and a precursor to the Argentine Nouvelle Vague of the 60s (one of the "60s generation").

 In the 1990s he moved to Barcelona, where he started his career as a producer and filmmaker.
 After working as Art Director and Production Designer on various independent films, he wrote and produced the 35mm expressionist short film Phoenix.
 The film competed in over 30 festivals worldwide, winning recognition and prizes.

 In 1997 he funded the production company MANIFESTO and produced documentaries, short films, music videos and video art pieces that have been screened worldwide.

 In 2007 he funded Happy Ending Films, a production company for independent feature films.

 In 2014 released the Binaural Brainwave version of his movie Dark Bridge, his first long feature film, entirely shot in Thailand.
 It is significant in being the first feature film to include a mixed Theta binaural brainwave through the entire movie's score to accentuate its hypnotic mood, opening the door to “new subconscious movie experiences” - a precursor to the new Neurocinema movement.

 He has also recently made a visual collaboration with RECOIL (Alan Wilder, former keyboardist and songwriter of Depeche Mode) for the RECOIL Selected World Tour 2010.

 Style of work

 His nightmarish and dreamlike work is highly influenced by dark artists like Francis Bacon, Otto Dix and George Grosz, and filmmakers like Fritz Lang, F.W.
-Murnau, Joseph von Sternberg and the early Polanski among others.
+Murnau, Josef von Sternberg and the early Polanski among others.